nicf82/words-in-sentences/README.md

 Assumptions
 -----------

-THis is a naive implementation because we assume that a word is a continuous grouping of alpha chars delimited by one or more non-alpha chars.
+This is a naive implementation because we assume that a word is a continuous grouping of alpha chars delimited by one or more non-alpha chars.

 A suggested improvement would be to use more advanced pattern matching to allow for things like